top of page

 I have a question about my case.
 If I call, will I get to speak to the attorney?

 Every member of our team plays a role in every case, from open to close, and everyone is trained to take your call and answer your questions to the best of their ability.
-You won't always get to speak with the attorney when you call, but rest assured that any question that goes unanswered will be passed to the entire team, including the attorney, and someone will respond as soon as we are able.
+You won't always get to speak with the attorney when you call due to court hearings, mediation, or other scheduled appointments, but rest assured that any question that goes unanswered will be passed to the entire team, including the attorney, and someone will respond as soon as we are able.

 bottom of page